spy-js/spy-js/README.md

 ```shell
 node spy
 ```
-Windows users can run spy-js.exe instead, it's a tray application that manages spy-js state and configuration.
+Windows users can run spy-js.exe instead; it's a tray application that manages spy-js state and configuration.

 Running the command (or spy-js tray application) will start spy-js HTTP server on port 3546.
 Use ```-p``` argument (or tray application) to specify different port.

-In default system proxy mode spy-js has to be configured to be entire system/browser proxy.
-Windows tray application users don't need to do this manually, the tray application can turn on and off the system proxy mode (context menu - configure - use system proxy).
-Other platform users (and windows users not using the tray application for any reason)  need to configure system proxy settings on [Windows](http://answers.oreilly.com/topic/675-how-to-configure-proxy-settings-in-windows-7/), [Mac](http://support.apple.com/kb/PH7050), [Ubuntu](http://www.ubuntugeek.com/how-to-configure-ubuntu-desktop-to-use-your-proxy-server.html), [iOS](http://www.allanonymity.com/billing/knowledgebase/11/How-to-configure-proxy-usage-for-iPadorIphone.html), [Android](http://support.tabpilot.com/customer/portal/articles/937845-how-to-set-proxy-server-settings-in-android), [Windows Phone](http://forum.xda-developers.com/showthread.php?t=1106268) to use ```localhost:3546``` as a proxy server.

-System proxy mode is not the only mode supported, **if you don't like the idea of changing system/browser proxy settings**, please read [sessions section](#sessions) to see how to use local proxy mode instead.

-After starting spy-js server and configuring proxy settings, open the tool UI **in new browser window** (UI URL will be displayed in console output, by default it's [http://localhost:3546/](http://localhost:3546/)).
+After starting spy-js server, open the tool UI **in new browser window** (UI URL will be displayed in console output, by default it's [http://localhost:3546/](http://localhost:3546/)).
 Windows tray application users should see the UI opening automatically once they start the tray application.

+Started spy-js server acts as a proxy server.
+In order to trace your scripts, the proxy server has to capture the traced website requests.
+There are two options to make it happen:
+* In **system proxy mode** you configure your system to use spy-js server as a proxy.
+See how to configure proxy settings on [Windows](http://answers.oreilly.com/topic/675-how-to-configure-proxy-settings-in-windows-7/), [Mac](http://support.apple.com/kb/PH7050), [Ubuntu](http://www.ubuntugeek.com/how-to-configure-ubuntu-desktop-to-use-your-proxy-server.html), [iOS](http://www.allanonymity.com/billing/knowledgebase/11/How-to-configure-proxy-usage-for-iPadorIphone.html), [Android](http://support.tabpilot.com/customer/portal/articles/937845-how-to-set-proxy-server-settings-in-android), [Windows Phone](http://forum.xda-developers.com/showthread.php?t=1106268).
+Please note that some desktop browsers have their own proxy settings configuration screen.
+Windows tray application users don't need to do it manually, the tray application can turn on and off system proxy mode (context menu - configure - use system proxy).
+* In **local proxy mode** you use spy-js as a proxy by accessing the traced website via spy-js URL(s). **No special configuration is required**, but the mode has some limitations comparing to the system proxy mode.

+For more information about how and when to use the proxy modes, please read [about them in sessions section](#proxy-modes).

-Click "start session" button in start-up dialog, then open any website you'd like to trace **in new browser window**.
+Click "start session" button in start-up dialog and then open the website you'd like to trace **in new browser window** either by just accessing its URL directly if you're using **system proxy mode** (and have configured your system as described above) or, if you're using **local proxy mode**, by accessing ```http://localhost:3546/?spy-js=your-website.com``` URL.
+Please note that in local proxy mode [due to its limitations](#local-proxy) you won't be able to trace websites that are using CDNs (or non-relative script references), consider using system proxy mode in this case.

-**Do force refesh (```Ctrl/Command + F5``` or ```Ctrl/Command + R```) on the traced page**.
-You should be able see spy-js logo at the top right corner of the opened page as an indication that spy-js is ready to trace its scripts.
-The indicator will disappear in a few seconds after the page loads.
+Once you've opened the traced page, you should be able see spy-js logo at the top right corner of the page as an indication that spy-js is ready to trace its scripts.
+The indicator will disappear in a few seconds after the page loads. **Do force refresh (```Ctrl/Command + F5``` or ```Ctrl/Command + R```) on the traced page** if don't see the indicator.

 ![spy-js main UI](http://spy-js.com/assets/img/nodejs.png)

-Once the page is loaded, perform any actions you'd like to be traced and then have a look into spy-js UI to start inspecting occured events.
+Once the page is loaded, perform any actions you'd like to be traced and then have a look into spy-js UI to start inspecting occurred events.

 The UI contains three resizable main panes - events, stack and code.